 Sompting Abbotts Preparatory School Scholarships And Bursaries Programme

 Is your child academic, musical, arty or sporty?
-A limited number of scholarships are available through the Sompting Abbotts Preparatory School Scholarships Programme.
-The assisted places scheme was established to help very able children to achieve their full potential.
-Scholarships are awarded to suitable applicants only however.
-These may be further subsidised with a discretionary means-tested bursary so that children may benefit notwithstanding family means.
+Every year a limited number of scholarships are available through the Sompting Abbotts Preparatory School Scholarships Programme.
+The assisted places scheme was established to help able children achieve their full potential.
+Scholarships are awarded to suitable applicants only.
+These may be further subsidised with a discretionary means-tested bursary so that children can benefit notwithstanding family means.

 The scheme is open to pupils from both the state and independent school sectors.
 All awards are tenable throughout a pupil’s time at Sompting Abbotts.
 It's a condition of an award, however, that the pupil maintains a high standard of work.
 In return for demonstrating commitment in their chosen subject area, award-holders will be given many opportunities to stretch themselves and develop their abilities.